WyZEU/RiverClient/README.md

 River signs you into your Microsoft account, talks to a server, and attaches a Java agent to your game.
-You should be suspicious of software that does that, so here it is - check it yourself.
+You should be suspicious of software that does that, so here it is, check it your seld

 River is **source-available**, not open source.
 Read it and build it to verify it; do not use it in your own project.
 See [LICENSE](LICENSE).